 The list of legendary Middle Fork rapids is long (check the end of this post for recommendations of detailed river guides), but here are some of the standouts in my book.

-Velvet Falls on Middle Fork of the Salmon
+Rafts navigating the Chutes rapids on the Middle Fork of the Salmon

-• Pistol Creek Rapid (21.4) is tricky.
-It’s long and the top part divides into a couple of channels: The right isn’t exactly a sneak route, but can be a good choice for paddlers who wants a swift chute rather than a terrifying drop.
-The left side is indeed a big drop.
+• Pistol Creek Rapid (21.4) has a left-side run that is a sharp drop with a big rock in the middle, and a right side run that is a smooth flush and viable option for rafts down to at least 2 ft.
 When you’re to the bottom of that first drop (whichever way you got there), you need to make an quick S turn to avoid washing up on a huge boulder pile at the bottom right and stay off the walls on the left.
+Here’s a video showing a couple of rafts running the left side and one raft running the right side at 2 ft water level in July 2025:

-• Marble Creek Rapids (mile 31.7) comes as the river bends sharply to the right, a fairly straightforward shot down the middle.
+• Marble Creek Rapids (mile 31.7) comes as the river bends sharply to the right, a fairly straightforward shot down the middle with fun waves.

-• Rubber (mile 91.9) has a sticky, big wave and not much room to maneuver—keep an eye on your IK paddlers through this one.
+• Rubber (mile 91.9) has a sticky, big wave at top and another drop at the bottom—keep an eye on your IK paddlers through this one.

 Downsides of the Middle Fork